Father Joseph Rock

 Assigned as follows:

-Summary of Abuse Allegations against Father Joseph Rock:
+Summary of Sexual Abuse Allegations against Fr.
+Joseph Rock:

-In 1986, the Diocese of Allentown received multiple reports that Father Joseph Rock had sexual contact with three different boys.
+Fr.
+Joseph Rock was ordained a priest in 1972, who served in multiple parishes in the Diocese of Allentown.
+According to media reports, in 1986, the Diocese received multiple reports that Father Joseph Rock had sexual contact with three different boys.
 One of the boys claimed that Rock fondled him in 1983 when he was 9 years old.
 The other two, brothers from his parish, claimed that Rock fondled both of them over their clothing in the early 1980s.

 Rock was placed on “sick leave” and sent to the Servants of the Paraclete facility in New Mexico, a notorious treatment center for priests accused of sexual misconduct.
-According to documents reviewed by the grand jury, the SOP reported that Rock’s prognosis was a “bleak picture,” meaning that he was likely to reoffend if placed in ministry again.
+According to the 2018 PA Grand Jury report, the SOP reported that Rock’s prognosis was a “bleak picture,” meaning that he was likely to reoffend if placed in ministry again.
 Another treatment professional wrote to the chancery in Allentown that Rock was “one of the worst cases he ever encountered.”
-Despite such crystal clear warnings, Rock was allowed to return to ministry in the Diocese of Allentown, and he was assigned to a nursing home and priests’ retirement facility (Holy Family Manor).
+Despite such clear warnings, Rock was allowed to return to ministry in the Diocese of Allentown, and he was assigned to a nursing home and priests’ retirement facility (Holy Family Manor).

 In 1989, the Diocese of Allentown paid a local attorney a retainer fee to represent Rock in a matter not discussed by the grand jury in its August report.

-In 1991 and 1992, it appears Rock was the subject of even more allegations of sexual misconduct with boys.
+In 1991 and 1992, Rock was reportedly the subject of even more allegations of sexual misconduct with boys.
 He admitted to some type of “roughhousing,” which led to him touching their genitals.

 In 2000, the Diocese of Allentown received yet another allegation that Rock sexually abused boys in his care.
 In this report, the victim reported being grabbed from behind and pulled into Rock’s body while Rock ground his erection against the boy.
 He saw Rock do this to other boys as well.
 By the time the boy was 12 or 13, Rock was reaching into the boy’s pants to fondle him.